 It’s fair to say that Naughty Dog haven’t made an unsuccessful game since 1996.
-Starting with the “Crash Bandicoot” franchise, which sold over 40 million copies, and continuing in the 2000s with “Jak & Daxter“, which has sold over 12 million copies, and now with their most recent game, “The Last Of Us“, which topped everyone’s “Best Of 2013″ list and has sold over 6 million to date.
-And let’s not forget “Uncharted“.
-I reached out to their team in Santa Monica to talk about what it was like to handle the audio duties for that game.
+Starting with the “Crash Bandicoot” franchise, which sold over 40 million copies, and continuing in the 2000s with “Jak & Daxter“, which sold over 12 million, and now with “The Last Of Us“, which topped many “Best Of 2013″ lists and sold over 6 million to date.
+I reached out to their team in Santa Monica to talk about their handling of audio duties for the that title.
 This led to a round-table chat with the whole team, consisting of Jonathan Lanier, Phillip Kovats, James Barker, Erick OCampo , Derrick Espino and Scott Hanau.

 Derrick : I’m a Senior Sound Designer who works for Sony Computer Entertainment America, though I’m currently located at Naughty Dog.